AdiraSklar/AdiraSklar/README.md

-Hi,:wave: my name is Adira Sklar!
+Hi!
+My name is Adira Sklar!
 I am a passionate problem solver, who embraces creativity both in the realm of user interface design and when crafting innovative backend logic.
 I am an extremely hard worker and a lifelong, eager learner.